forgecommunitywiki/Documentation/docs/gettingstarted/index.md

 Almost anything underneath the `// Only edit below this line, the above code adds and enables the necessary things for Forge to be setup.` marker can be changed.
 Many things can be removed and customized there as well.

+!!! important

+    The docs will use the mappings within the buildscript in the most recent mdk.
+Currently, this is the 'official' mappings or mojmaps.

 ### Simple `build.gradle` Customizations

 These customizations are highly recommended for all projects.